stylus/stylus/docs/vargs.md

-## Variable Arguments
+## Rest Parameters

- Stylus supports variable-length arguments in the form of `name...`.
-These arguments consume the remaining arguments passed to a mixin or function.
+ Stylus supports rest parameters in the form of `name...`.
+These params consume the remaining arguments passed to a mixin or function.
 This is useful for example when utilizing the implicit function call support to apply vendor prefixes like `-webkit` or `-moz`.

 In the example below we consume all the arguments passed and simply apply them to multiple properties.